 The good news?
 You still have time - your future doesn't have to turn out this way.

 Good planning can help you handle these costs.
 Step one is looking into long-term care insurance.

-According to the American Association for Long-Term Care Insurance (AALTCI), the average long term care insurance cost for one person per year is $2,007.
+According to the American Association for Long-Term Care Insurance (AALTCI)***, a traditional policy valued at $165,000 in benefits would cost a 55-year old male $950 per year.
+A 55-year-old woman could expect to pay a little more, at $1,500 per year.
 Let's say you bought a policy at age 55 and paid into it for 20 years before you needed care.
-You'd have paid a total of about $40,000.
+You'd have paid a total of about $19,000 - $30,000.
 Now compare that to the cost of each of the five types of care above.

 It doesn't take a math whiz to realize that you're saving a huge amount with long-term care insurance.
 This video explains more about how long-term care insurance protects your assets:

 Securing your financial future during retirement is as easy as getting a free quote.
 Call or email me to get started now!

 *Medicare costs from U.S. government Medicare Handbook, 2023.
 Medicare Part D costs vary by state; $408 represents the 2022 national average.
 Medicare supplement insurance costs represents an average; actual cost varies by plan and state.

 **Genworth Cost of Care Survey, 2021